Eliah-Lakhin/Eliah-Lakhin.github.io-sources/content/posts/handy-incremental-parser.md

    defined based on Pratt algorithm using dedicated functions like ``infix()`` or ``group()``.

-The simple example of a full-feature expression parser can be defined with Papa Carlo in one short
+The simple example of a full-featured expression parser can be defined with Papa Carlo in one short
 [Scala file](https://github.com/Eliah-Lakhin/papa-carlo/blob/master/src/main/scala/name.lakhin.eliah.projects/papacarlo/examples/Calculator.scala):